 Jewel Box Villa in Switzerland

-When designing the Jewel Box Villa, the architects at design paradigms had to comply with the local energy-efficiency standards and requirements.
+When designing the energy-efficiency standards and requirements.
 The house is located in Switzerland and meets all the energy and eco-certification standards by using both passive and active energy sources and incorporating a green shell and roof.

 This shell absorbs most of the heat during the peak hours.
 The western facade, on the other hand, is transparent and allows the natural light to activate a heat sink wall.
 This interesting design approach based on contrasts offers the residents privacy while also offering them sufficient light and beautiful views.